mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 ### Using an `Autocomplete`

-If your user can only select a value in a small list of available dates, you can replace the field by an `Autocomplete` which just lists the those dates:
+If your user can only select a value in a small list of available dates, you can replace the field with an `Autocomplete` listing those dates:

 {{"demo": "PickerWithAutocompleteField.js", "defaultCodeOpen": false}}

 ### Using a `Button`

-If you only want to allow the user to pick a value through the views, you can replace the field by a `Button`:
+If you only want to allow the user to pick a value through the views, you can replace the field with a `Button`:

 {{"demo": "PickerWithButtonField.js", "defaultCodeOpen": false}}